jsduenass/Google_IT_support/content/software-development.md

 question: programming in a globalized world with many different languanges both natural and programming languages. how do this programs intertac and operate in an incresingly complicated and entagled globlal system?.
 > Concerns about correctness, simplicity, and efficiency become ours the minute we start writting code for others and accept the responsability to do that well, that is, we must accept that responsability when we decide to become professinonals.

->almost all of the time we are just interested in knowing how to call afunction - seeing the definition would just be a distracting
+>almost all of the time we are just interested in knowing how to call a function - seeing the definition would just be a distracting

+recognize pausible answers

+comments
+* name of the program
+* the porpuse
+* who wrote it and when
+* version number
+* how the source code is organized
+* what assumptions are made about the inputs
+* what parts of the code are still missing or not being handle

+> "a poor craftsman curses his tools."
+A good craftsman knows the strengths and weaknesses of his tools and adjusts his work accordingly

+>programming is understanding -- Krsiten Nygaard

+human computer interface is the channel that allows the communication between them. applications tend to become very restrictive on its use. holistic approach to software development and the computer systems

+overrelience on informatic systems development life cycle

 # Know the tools